If you see this page on an internet archive, it may have been updated and errors corrected. Always check the current version of archived pages!

 In the fog created by all these possibilities, what can be known?
 Plenty.

 AP has had certain identifiable interests and practices, leading to the “duck test,” which is often so clear on Wikipedia that an SPI will be closed with no checkuser.
 That process, however, has been vulnerable to impersonation socks, designed to target an individual by creating blatantly abusive socks.
+It is very clear that this has happened, and it is likely that both brothers have used impersonations, either for defamation or to confuse reviewers.

 My long-term practice in many fields is to collect and present evidence first, before drawing conclusions.
-Such collections may involve days or weeks of research.
+Such collections may involve days or weeks of research, or more.
 Ideally, I come back and summarize and may draw some conclusions.
 But understanding derives from experience, not so much from analysis and conclusions.
 Here I am initially collecting reports on the identity and behavior of “AP socks.”
 These come from sources of varied probity and reliability.
-AP has attacked anyone who has exposed him, and he me that he would not rest until all my work was deleted.
+AP has attacked anyone who has exposed him, and he threatened me that he would not rest until all my work was deleted.
 He’s had some “success” in that; but he does it by presenting “plausible lies” to those inclined not to look carefully.
 That all, in time, is being documented.
 I will stop collecting data when I die, which will happen soon enough.
 I’m not dead yet.

 These methods include what I have called “attack dogs.”
 These are users willing to stretch the limits and even act outside them, but who are mysteriously protected and often not sanctioned.
 With many years of experience, I have concluded they are protected because they serve others allied against some minority view, who are not willing to risk sanctions themselves.
 Rome Viharo independently came to similar conclusions.

-Pages here on Anglo Pyramidologist:
+Some pages here on Anglo Pyramidologist:

-Wikipedia/Anglo Pyramidologist list of suspected (and checkusered) socks including IP.
+Wikipedia/Anglo Pyramidologist list of suspected (and often checkusered) socks including IP.
 Mostly organized by date of checkuser requests or IP discovery.

 MrRowser a brief SPA, mentioned in passing (not actually accused), came back recently to attack the studies.
 Clearly AP from the later comments.